 Exactly which crimes make you deportable is difficult to summarize; this will depend on the facts of your case and the way the law is written in the U.S. state where you were convicted.
 Consult an attorney.

 If you have committed any fraud in the application process for a green card and it is discovered, you can lose it or be denied the green card.
-For example, entering into a sham marriage to a U.S. citizen would be considered grounds for removal from the United States.
+For example, entering into a sham (fraudulent) marriage to a U.S. citizen would be considered grounds for removal from the United States.

-If you believe that you may have become removable from the U.S., or are arrested for a crime, consult with an immigration attorney immediately.
+If you believe that you might have become removable from the U.S., or are arrested for a crime, consult with an immigration attorney immediately.
 This is important even if you already have an attorney representing you in a criminal case.
 Few criminal lawyers are expert in U.S. immigration laws, or understand the consequences of filing certain types of pleas on your immigration status.